01 of 06

 Place the outside and lining pieces right sides together and pin around the edges.

-Sew around the entire shape, leaving a four-inch opening on one of the long sides, near the bottom half of the piece.
+Sew around the entire shape, leaving a 4-inch opening on one of the long sides, near the bottom half of the piece.
 Use a 1/4 inch seam allowance and backstitch the beginning and end of the seam.

 Trim the corners and clip the curved edge to reduce bulk and keep the curved edge smooth.